-As of December 31, 2009, we had international sales in the United Kingdom, Netherlands, Belgium, Canada, Ireland, Virgin Islands, New Zealand and Australia.
-Our international operations comprised approximately 5% of total sales for each of the three years ended December 31, 2009.
-We have limited experience in marketing, selling and, particularly, supporting our services outside of North America.
+During 2010, we had international sales in all countries in the European Union, in Canada, the Virgin Islands, New Zealand and Australia.
+In 2010, our international operations comprised approximately 7.0 percent of total sales compared with 5.0 percent in 2009 and 2008.
+We have limited experience in marketing, selling and supporting our services outside of North America.